KilliKrate/Software-Documentation-G6/docs/Software Requirements Specification Plan.md

 #### 4.4.2 Use case: Inviting user to a course

-**Actors**: any course creator
+**Actors**: any author, the course creator

 **Description**: This use case begins when a course creator wants to invite another user to his course via mail.

 **Basic path**:
-1. The user right-clicks on the course, this will pop up a new menu near the mouse.
+1. The user right-clicks on the course, this causes a new menu to appear, close to mouse cursor.
 On the new menu the user right-clicks on “Modifica”.
-2. The program displays a new page with a form asking the user to digit the email of the user to invite.
+2. A new page will be displayed with a form asking the user to type the email of the user he intends to invite.
 3. The user submits the form and the invite is sent.

 **Alternate path**: